Severe Weather Closure Procedure

 1.4.
 Should a decision be made to close the North Campus or Lakeshore Campus, all College Campuses including satellites, other College sites and the University of Guelph-Humber will be closed.
 Should conditions only affect the Orangeville Campus, only the Orangeville campus will be closed.

 1.5.
-College residences will remain open, unless otherwise indicated.
+College residences will remain open during inclement weather, unless otherwise indicated.

 2.1.
-When a decision has been made to close the College, the Department of Public Safety will notify all members on the designated list, including the Vice Provost, University of Guelph-Humber, via the College’s mass communications system.
+When a decision has been made to close the College, the Department of Public Safetywill notify all members of the Humber community, including the Vice Provost, University of Guelph-Humber, via the College’s mass communications system.
 If that mass communications system fails, members will be notified by phone by Public Safety.

 2.2.
 The following corporate services will be activated for the entire population.